newjersey/navigator.business.nj.gov/content/src/fundings/dep-child-care-facility-grant.md

 publishStageArchive: ""
 ---
 ## Eligibility
-- Licensed Child Care Centers or Child Care Centers trying to obtain a license through DCF
+- Owners or operators of licensed child care centers or child care centers trying to obtain a license through the Department of Children and Families (DCF)

 :::callout{ showHeader="true" headerText="Benefits" showIcon="false" calloutType="conditional" }